Monstera is a tropical plant that is famous for its fenestrated leaves. But I bet you have not heard about the benefits they have to offer.

 1. Delicious and Nutritious Fruit

-No wonder the Monstera plant is named ‘Deliciosa,’ meaning that bears delicious fruits in the shape of corn.
+No wonder the Monstera plant is named ‘Deliciosa,’ meaning that it bears delicious fruits in the shape of corn.

 The calcium oxalate dissipates in the ripened fruit, making it eatable; it breaks open to reveal a fleshy inside with a good fragrance that provides significant potassium and vitamin C.